Blog

 General Mastering Tips

 - Check the track start.
-Make sure there are no unwanted pauses or noises before the music begins, but avoid trimming the track so tightly that every breath or sound before the music starts is cut away.
+Ensure there are no unwanted pauses or noises before the music begins, but avoid trimming the track so tightly that every breath or sound before the music starts is cut away.
 Generally, the music waveform should start 50 - 500 ms after the beginning of the sample.
 This start is usually shorter for pop/rock and longer for classic tracks.

-- On many pop/rock tracks there is a longer fade out on the chorus.
-It's always better to do this at the mastering stage and not the mixdown, otherwise you might get digital noise at the end of the fade out.
+- On many pop/rock tracks, there is a longer fade out on the chorus.
+It's always better to do this at the mastering stage and not the mixdown; otherwise, you might get digital noise at the end of the fade-out.

-- With fade ins and outs, exponential and logarithmic curves sound more musical than linear ones.
-Use inverted S-curves for longer fade outs.
+- With fade-ins and outs, exponential and logarithmic curves sound more musical than linear ones.
+Use inverted S-curves for longer fade-outs.

 - You should never normalize every track on an album.
-By doing this, the level of a quiet track would be boosted much more than a loud one, and the quiet track would end up sounding louder/closer than the loud one.
+By doing this, the level of a quiet track would be boosted much more than a loud one, and the soft track would end up sounding louder/closer than the loud one.

 - Adjust subtle differences in balance between the different frequency ranges with a mastering EQ (see EQ tips below).